 U.S. farmers and ranchers export more by value than farmers in any other country.
 The U.S. has a trade surplus in agriculture.
 In 2017, we exported $140 billion in farm products which is $21 billion more than we bought.
 Agricultural trade is successful because of trade agreements that have reduced barriers to our exports.
-Our top export markets are Canada ($21.3 billion), China ($18.2 billion), Mexico ($18 billion), Europe ($13 billion) and Japan ($11.2 billion).
-In 2016, Pennsylvania’s top five trading partners – in order – were Canada, Mexico, United Kingdom, European Union, and China.
+In 2018, the top five export markets for the U.S. were – in order – Canada, Mexico, European Union, Japan and China, while Pennsylvania’s were Canada, European Union, Mexico, China, and the Philippines.
 American agriculture nearly always wins when trade agreements remove barriers to our exports, since we impose very few compared to other nations.

 Highlighted concerns include:

-- USMCA – As of 2016, Canada and Mexico are Pennsylvania’s top two agricultural trade partners, accounting for $1.278 billion and $153 million in exports, respectively.
+- USMCA – As of 2018, Canada and Mexico were two of Pennsylvania’s top agricultural trade partners.
 Under NAFTA, ag exports from the U.S. to Canada and Mexico increased from $8.9 billion in 1993 to $39 billion in 2017.
 The new USMCA includes several important gains in trade for agriculture, including increased opportunities for U.S. dairy products in Canada, and Canada treating wheat imports in the same manner as domestic wheat for grading and pricing.

 - Trade with Cuba – Continuing trade restrictions with Cuba, especially limitations on trade financing (such as no export credit), limit the potential growth in agricultural exports.
 Main exports from the U.S. to Cuba include chicken, pork and animal feeds.
 Cuba has not bought U.S. wheat since 2011, but buys from Canada and the European Union.
 Added costs of third-party banks and requiring that transactions are made in cash only make the U.S. less competitive in export sales.
 Additionally, USDA allows state checkoff funds to be used for research and promotion activities to help develop the Cuban market for U.S. agricultural products.
 Due to the embargo, federal funds for these activities through the Market Access Program (MAP) and the Foreign Market Development (FMD) Program cannot be used.